 Prepare your boss to what you’re going to say

 Think through the whole thing.
 Don’t go to your boss if you don’t know everything you need to answer him/her.
 By doing that, you’re showing how important this is to you, and also how much you value the productivity of your company.

 Also, keep in mind that the most important thing for your boss is to understand how it will impact your company for the best, then focus on the improvements shared inboxes bring.

 In order to be very prepared to every outcome, think about scenarios your boss would use as excuses and get answers.
 Here are a few examples:

 - Increase costs: a shared inbox solution is an investment in productivity.
-The right tool for your company would make work flow faster and clients become happier.
-It all leads to an increase on sales and less churns;
+The right tool for your company would make workflow faster and clients become happier.
+It all leads to an increase in sales and fewer churns;

 - Require training: some tools work straight from your email, so there’s no need to learn new interfaces.
 It just sums up to what you already use;